Protocol Workstream#

 ACVP Proxy - atsec#

 The client is called the ACVP Proxy and is supported by atsec information security corp.
-Albeit the name, it provides the interface to access the NIST ACVP, ESVP, and AMVP services.
-The code is open sourced and available at the public repository: smuellerDD/acvpproxy.
+It provides the interface to access the NIST ACVP, ESVP, and AMVP services using an open sourced code that is available at the public repository: smuellerDD/acvpproxy.

-The ACVP Proxy has many options and allows a flexible deployment.
-It is extendable to cover an arbitrary number of IUT definitions.
-The ACVP Proxy implements the entire interaction with the NIST servers to obtain the data from the server and upload all required data to the server.
+The ACVP Proxy has many options, allows a flexible deployment, and is extendable to cover an arbitrary number of IUT definitions.
+The AVP Proxy implements the entire interaction with the NIST servers to obtain the data from the server and upload all required data to the server.

 Accessing the ACMVP Demo Server#

 Send a CSR (Certificate Signing Request) file to the CMVP via the Secure File Communication service found at the URL https://sfc.doc.gov.
-Please note that, due to policy, a CSR cannot be accepted via email or email attachment; it must be sent through the SFC system.
+Due to policy, a CSR cannot be accepted via email or email attachment and must be sent through the SFC system.
 To establish an account on SFC, send an email to amvp-demo@nist.gov.

 Please send the CSR file in PEM format following these requirements: